 Romans 1:19-20 Because that which may be known of God is manifest in them [or to them]; for God has showed it unto them.
 For the invisible things of him from the creation of the world are clearly seen, being understood by the things that are made, even his eternal power and Godhead; so that they are without excuse.

 You might remember the term "Godhead" which appears in verse 18.
-I went over this when I gave the sermon on the "Father and Son" series, that this term "Godhead" here is woefully mistranslated.
+I went over this when I gave the "The Father-Son Relationship" series, that this term "Godhead" here is woefully mistranslated.
 It should read "divine nature"—that is, what He is like.
 I am going to go back and read Romans 1:20 again, and I am going to insert "divine nature" into it.

 These attributes include such things as His providence, His loving-kindness, His mercy, and the sheer thoughtful genius that He shows in designing everything.